 Specific measurement criteria are established for tailings management, energy and greenhouse gas emissions management, Indigenous and community outreach, crisis management and communications planning, safety and health, biodiversity conservation and water management.
 Other elements include a Mine Closure Framework and a component on preventing child and forced labour.

 Protocols are self-assessed and reported annually.
 Every three years, assessments are externally verified to ensure accuracy and transparency.
-Syncrude underwent an external verification for the 2016 reporting year and was confirmed to have high ratings in all areas.
-However, we did not meet performance targets for energy and greenhouse gas emissions, or for safety and health.
-More details on TSM and the 2016 external verification can be found in relevant chapters of this report, and on the TSM website.
-(Note that our 2019 external verification has been delayed due to COVID-19.)
+Syncrude underwent an external verification for the 2019 reporting year and was confirmed to have high ratings in all areas.
+More details on TSM and the 2019 external verification can be found in related sustainability fact sheets and on the TSM website.

 CANADIAN COUNCIL FOR ABORIGINAL BUSINESS – PROGRESSIVE ABORIGINAL RELATIONS